MetalMethod/RondusRobot/README.md

 - red LED mounted inside as a pulsing heart, always pulsing when the arduino is on.
 - 2 IR sensor for cliff/end of table avoidance (not implemented yet)
 - Chassis made on acrylics + dummy wheel.
+- Power suply: 2 separate packs of 6 rechargeble cells each (soldered in series), getting around 8 Volts each when charged.
+(Arduino needs al least 7 volts to work with all the sensors and lights).
+Onde pack gos to the driver input so it powers the motors.
+Another oack powers the microcontroller.
+The motors batteries goes fast, around 20 minutes-max of constant walking around.
+The Arduino pack lasts up to 6 hours with al least 7 volts.

 For the code Im building my own algorithm so it has its own personality.